MADDIE RIEWOLDT'S VISION GETS $736,000 CHARITY AUCTION BOOST

-Fairhaven Homes, along with an army of tradespeople and suppliers, are hard at work building a 4-bedroom home for a no-reserve auction, the proceeds of which will go to Maddie Riewoldt’s Vision.
+Fairhaven Homes, along with an army of tradespeople and suppliers, were hard at work building a 4-bedroom home which sold yesterday at a no-reserve auction, the proceeds of which will go to Maddie Riewoldt’s Vision.

 Research into Bone Marrow Failure Syndromes will get a six-figure boost after a hotly contested charity home auction in Point Cook on Saturday 6th July.

 The four-bedroom Fairhaven home, built thanks to labour generously donated by around 100 tradespeople and suppliers, sold for $736,000.
 The money will go to Maddie Riewoldt's Vision, a charity chaired by former StKilda Football Club player, Nick Riewoldt.

 Nick's sister Maddie died at the age of 26 after a long battle with Aplastic Anaemia, a rare disease that prevents the body's bone marrow from producing enough blood cells.

 Nick said that although in the lead-up to the Bid For Maddie auction he'd been amazed by the big heartedness of the community, he could still barely believe the result.

 "It's just incredible.
 We were quietly confident that bids would come, because we saw how well-built and well-appointed the home was - and in such a good location-but I'm blown away by this sum," Nick said.

 " It means so much and it will go such a long way.
 This will help us establish something we think has never been done before in the world: a National Bone Marrow Biobank that can collect all tissues, blood and genetic material to store and analyse in that one place."